brightspot/react-examples/learning-fun/README.md

 - `Page.ts`: the class that contains the business logic (fields, etc)
   - ` @Indexed({ unique: true })`: This decorator makes it possible to query for data using the specified field
   - `@Note`: Add information for a field with this decorator
+  - `getPreviewTypes`: specify Preview Types and the url the Preview Types will use.
 - `PagesViewModel`: the class that enables querying for all pages
 - `PageViewModel.ts`: the class that contains logic requirements needed for the view (the frontend application)
   - getter functions determine what fields will be included in the schema.
-- `PagesEndpoint.ts`: the class that creates a custom Content Delivery Endpoint.
+- `LearningFunEndpoint.ts`: the class that creates a custom Content Delivery Endpoint.
 It implements `Singleton` to specify that there is only one instance of this endpoint.
 It has the following configurations:
-  - `getPreviewTypes`: specify Preview Types and the url the Preview Types will use
   - `getPaths`: specify the path(s) to send HTTP requests to (this path is added to `app/.env`)
   - `getQueryEntryFields`: use the View Model class to determine the schema for the custom endpoint
   - `updateCorsConfiguration`: permit cross-origin resource sharing (CORS) to enable requests from localhost
   - `getAccessOption`: implicit access so an API key is not required

+The key in this example to seeing the preview update while editing content in Brightspot is to use the previewId that Brightspot assigns to content.
+By adding a check for the previewId in the front-end application, you can either use the route or the previewId to display content.
+In this example, `http://localhost:3000/previewpage` is used in the `Page.ts` file (JS Class), but you can add any name after `http://localhost:3000`.
+Brightspot will use the `previewId` instead of the `title`.
+Navigate to `app/src/index.ts` to review the routing, and to `app/src/components/Page/index.ts` to see how the `previewId` is used.

 ## Try it yourself

 The following are suggestions for diving deeper into the Preview functionality:

-1. Update the front-end styling while you also have the Brightspot Preview Panel for that page open.
-Watch the Preview Panel update real-time!

-2. Click on box with a diagonal arrow icon right above the Preview Panel to open the Preview in a separate tab.
-Make front-end changes and see the changes appear in the tab you opened from Brightspot.
+1. Update page content in Brightspot and verify it updates in the Preview panel before publishing.

+2. Uncomment the console.log in `app/src/components/Page/index.ts` to see how the previewId and title variables are used both in the front-end application and in Brightspot (make sure to have your developer console open in Brightspot and the front-end application to view the console log.)

 ## Troubleshooting